Credit Card Processing Fees_Web Ready Header

 Flat fee pricing.
 This is one of the most transparent pricing models.
 Since all of a merchant’s charges are bundled into one flat rate, there are fewer surprises on their monthly statement.
 They can pay a monthly fee for payment processing instead of paying each time they process a payment.
 Flat rate pricing is also called a subscription model or membership-style pricing.
 Stripe is a flat-fee payment processor.

-Credit card processing fees average a large percentage of any SMB owner’s monthly expenses.
-Many small business owners have tried to offset credit card processing fees by passing them on to customers.
+Credit card processing fees average a large percentage of any small business owner’s owner’s monthly expenses.
+One tactic used by many small business owners is to offset credit card processing fees by passing them on to customers.
 This is called “surcharging.”
-However, it’s not always advisable (or legal) for merchants to surcharge customers.
+However, it’s not always advisable (or legal) for merchants to surcharge customers who are using credit cards.

-Surcharging is actually the exact opposite of offering a cash discount.
-A cash discount involves giving customers a price reduction for using cash or mobile payments.
+Surcharging is actually the opposite of offering a cash discount.
+A cash discount involves giving customers a discount rate for using cash or mobile payments.
 Surcharging involves charging a fee to all customers to recoup payment processing charges.

-Surcharging impacts all customers, regardless of their preferred payment method.
-Convenience fees, on the other hand, only impact those using non-traditional payment methods.
-Say someone uses their debit card to pay their taxes instead of a check or an ACH transfer.
+Convenience can be applied to any payment method that isn’t standard for a business to accept, not just credit cards, and this practice is legal in all U.S. states.
+For example, if someone uses their debit card to pay their taxes, instead of a check or an ACH transfer.
 They may be charged a convenience fee for the one-time use of their debit card on that transaction.

 Other Ways to Lower Credit Card Transaction Fees

 When cardholders key in transactions at a merchant’s point of sale, it’s the merchant that winds up paying for it.
 Most card networks charge 3.5% for keyed-in transactions.
-Because of this, some merchants only accept card-present transactions.
+Because of this, some merchants only accept card-present transactions i.e. when the card is swiped/entered into a card reader.
 It’s an easy way to eliminate unnecessary fees, without passing those fees along to customers.

 Chargebacks occur when customers dispute the validity of a purchase they made at a merchant’s payment gateway or website.
 They dispute the transaction with their (issuing) bank, however, it’s the merchant that pays the price.
 Fortunately, business owners can minimize chargebacks through PCI compliance and increasing dialogue throughout customers’ shopping journeys.